Measuring developer productivity in 2020 for data-driven decision makers

 The Pinpoint demo video is one of the few resources the company makes available to evaluate their product.
 I suppose this lack of transparency makes them more... enterprise-ish... than Pluralsight, GitClear, or Code Climate?
 In their demo video they state:

 Factors we use to evaluate developer performance include number of commits made, how much code that person has contributed across repositories, number of issues worked, as well as his or her person cycle time and rework rate.
 A detailed view for each signal is available, just as it is for team performance.

 It's straightforward to understand they evaluate "commits made" and "number of issues worked," but the rest of these are pretty opaque.
-One might reasonably deduce that keeping an air of mystery has helped them drive more demo signups.
+One might deduce that keeping an air of mystery has helped them drive more demo signups?

 A recent entrant in the performance metrics space is Code Climate, which launched Velocity (homepage, pricing) in 2018.
 As of early 2019, the v2 launch of Velocity is now the focus of the Code Climate homepage, supplanting their long-popular code quality tools.
 This placement suggests that Code Climate expects Velocity to be the primary focus of their company moving forward.

-Velocity recently published a robust comparison between their features and GitPrime's.
+Velocity recently published a robust comparison between their features and Pluralsight's.
 If you're considering Velocity, I recommend checking out this page.
-It illustrates how Velocity shares with GitPrime a common thread of ideology, features, and even some design elements.
+It illustrates how Velocity shares with Pluralsight a common thread of ideology, features, and even some design elements.
 For example, both offer a "commit activity log" that use shapes of various color and size to represent commit activity:

-In contrasting with GitPrime, the article points toward "Surfacing issues" as the area where the products diverge most.
+In contrasting with Pluralsight Flow, the article points toward "Surfacing issues" as the area where the products diverge most.
 In their words,

 A 50 developer team will pay $2,199 per month when billed annually (whereas a 51 developer team will pay $3,299/month 🤔)